Remote work isolation solutions: the connection framework that actually works

 This is why “just schedule more video calls” fails so consistently.
 Adding more meetings does not restore the social fabric.
 The problem runs deeper than scheduling.

-Isolation operates in stages, and recognizing where you are in what we call the Four-Stage Isolation Model matters for choosing solutions that will actually work.
+Isolation operates in stages, and recognizing where you are in what we call the Four-Stage Isolation Model – the predictable progression from low-grade disconnection (Stage 1) through psychological impact and performance decline (Stage 4) – matters because each stage requires a different intervention.

 Stage 1 – The Silence: Your workday becomes quiet.
 You have meetings scheduled, but they’re focused and transactional.
 You notice a few evenings where you haven’t had a real conversation.
 The Silence stage is the observation phase where you still have choice.